 It’s no lie that a jigsaw is a DIY enthusiasts’ favorite power tool.
 That’s because they’re an extremely handy piece of equipment.
 Jigsaws are used to cut shapes out of almost any type of building material.
 These include woods, metals, plastics, and even porcelain tiles.
 With the right blade and the best contractor-grade saw, you could easily handle any woodworking project.
-However, not every jigsaw performs as well as they’re supposed to.
+However, not every types of saw performs as well as they’re supposed to.
 Some look big and sturdy but break after a couple of uses.
 That’s why I’ve collected a list of the best jigsaws of 2019.

 With this in-depth study of the sturdiest, fastest, and most powerful jigsaws of this year, you’ll be ready for anything.
 I encourage you to take a look at what my team and I have found.
 After looking through our review, I guarantee that you’ll be working on your first DIY home project in no time.